elimuro/rglr-gnrtr-web/docs/2025-08-17_Layer_migration.md

 ## Conclusion

-This migration represents a significant architectural improvement that maintains complete backward compatibility while opening new creative possibilities.
-The phased approach ensures minimal risk while delivering substantial benefits in performance, capabilities, and maintainability.
+This migration represents a strategic shift towards shader-focused layer development while preserving P5.js functionality for future enhancement.
+By putting P5 development on hold, we can focus on creating a robust, high-performance shader layer system that delivers immediate value.

+The current approach ensures:

+- **Immediate Progress**: Shader layers provide new creative capabilities now
+- **Preserved Investment**: All P5TextureLayer work remains in codebase for future use
+- **Reduced Complexity**: Focus on one layer type allows for better optimization
+- **Future Flexibility**: P5 layers can be re-introduced when technical challenges are resolved

-The enhanced layer system will position RGLR GNRTR as a more powerful and flexible creative tool while preserving the intuitive workflow that users already know and love.
+The enhanced shader layer system positions RGLR GNRTR as a powerful real-time graphics tool while maintaining the foundation for future P5.js integration when the time is right.